maroda/hpschd/README.md

 To create more interesting poetry, some text is traded for whitespace.
 Future versions will allow for word density controls.

+## Why HPSCHD?

+This poetry generator used to run on `hpschd.xyz` before it became too expensive to keep running.
+It has kept the name for consistency.

+[HPSCHD](https://en.wikipedia.org/wiki/HPSCHD) is a work for harpsichords and electronics by Cage that was first presented as an enormous multi-media event co-produced with Lejaren Hiller.
+It is impressively dense, even just as an audio recording.

-## Release Notes
+## V2 Release Notes

+- **Claude** was used selectively to aid in some repetitive refactoring changes, like syntax problems and switching from _Log_ to _slog_.
+But.. there is _so much_ of my weird, script-idiomatic early programmer personality in the v1 code that it became a chore to do anything deeper.
+Claude often wants to overengineer and overoptimize, I find I have to spend twice as much time auditing Claude recommendations and subsequent changes.
+The power in this LLM, for me, still remains in the data-analysis and pattern-matching modes.
+I do not trust its thought-completion mode.
+- So, falling back on my trusted TDD approach, I rewrote all core functionality (with the exception of some older data functions) from scratch for v2.
+This code doesn't do much, but the mesostic algorithm is not simple, which led me to do a replace-only refactor.
+I even replicated the mistakes of v1's text parsing and held off on several feature improvements I have in mind.
-- The LICENSE file has been repaired and set for v2 forward.
+- The LICENSE file has been repaired and set for v2 forward (v1 was a broken CC license).
 - There may be bugs in the way the API consumes text.
-For instance, embedded control characters may create unpredictable results.
+For instance, embedded control characters and sometimes line returns may create unpredictable results.
+Sometimes best results are when the source text is a single paragraph.
 - No controllable mesostic options (like rule strictness, word density) yet.

 ## Other Implementations

 Mesostic creation algorithms in the wild!
 These have controllable options like word density and rule selection.
+The UPenn one is a javascript clone of the python one.

 - Nicki Hoffman (python) ::: http://vyh.pythonanywhere.com/psmeso/
 - UPenn team (javascript) ::: http://mesostics.sas.upenn.edu/